unm-historiography/metahistory/essays/medieval/bede.md

 ## *The Ecclesiastical History of the English People* and its methodology and influences

 Bede’s most well-known work was the [*Ecclesiastical History of the English People*](https://en.wikipedia.org/wiki/Ecclesiastical_History_of_the_English_People).
 This seminal work, completed just around 731, just a few years before Bede’s death, displays the advanced methodology that Bede is renowned for.
+It is admittedly flawed by modern standards, and it is not as groundbreaking as later author's and their works would be, but for its time, it remarkable.

+As a work of history, *Bede’s Ecclesiastical History of the English People* can be considered among the best examples of a medieval history, while displaying amny of the flaws inherent to the style, such as “regional bias, [Bede’s] academic partisanship, and the paucity of his sources” (Farmer, 23).
+That said, it is easily read, and was both widely admired and widely copied at the time of its writing.
+Some 150 years after it was written, the *Ecclesiastical History* was translated from its original Latin into Old English, in support of the educational efforts of King Alfred the Great.

 ## Bede's popularization of the *Anno Domini* system of dating